-Air fryer green bean fries with parmesan are a great snack or side dish with any meal.
+Air fryer fried green beans with parmesan are a great snack or side dish with any meal.
 Crispy and crunchy vegetables covered in Panko bread crumbs and seasoning.
-Way less fat than our fried green beans submerged in oil but the same great texture and crunch.

-Made a batch of air fryer green bean fries before?
-We made these parmesan air fryer green beans the other day and boy were they amazing!
-Talk about a healthy snack with a TON of flavor.
-Try this easy air fryer recipe this week. (originally published 12/19, affiliate links present)
+Made a batch of these yourself before?
+We made these with parmesan breading the other day and boy were they amazing!
+Talk about a healthy snack with a TON of flavor, just like a copycat The Habit side dish.
+Try this easy air fryer recipe this week. (affiliate links present)

 Yes you could make plain old air fryer frozen green beans as a side dish for dinner but those are boring with a capital B. This one brings fried vegetables to a whole new level.
 Tons of crispy flavor without the fat.